pretix/pretix-docs/docs/topics/scan.md

 ### Installation and setup

 !!!
 Note
-    pretixSCAN comes preinstalled on the scanner smartphones that are available for rent and for sale on our website.
+    pretixSCAN comes preinstalled on the scanner smartphones that are available for rent on our website.
-    You can skip this step if you are using devices that you rented or bought from us.
+    You can skip this step if you are using devices that you rented from us.
     For more information on our hardware offers, visit [our website](https://pretix.eu/about/en/hardware/scan).

 ![Screen titled "Welcome to pretixSCAN", asking you to connect the device to the backend.](../assets/screens/scan/welcome.png "Welcome to pretixSCAN screenshot")

 You can install pretixSCAN on your Android device [through the Google Play Store](https://play.google.com/store/apps/details?id=eu.pretix.pretixscan.droid) like any other app.
+If your device does not have access to the Google Play Store, you can download the latest version from our [pretix Marketplace](https://marketplace.pretix.eu/products/pretixscan-android/versions).
+On devices manufactured by Sunmi, you can also find the app in the Sunmi App Store.

 When you launch pretixSCAN for the first time, confirm that you understand the privacy and security implications of storing attendee data on your device.
 You have to grant pretixSCAN access to the device's camera in order to use the core functionality of validating tickets. pretixSCAN will start accessing the scanner or camera instantly once you have granted permission.